 Supplemental Pension Plans

-Several terms are used in talking about supplemental pension plans: pension funds, pension plans, registered pension plans, company plans, etc.
+Several terms are used in talking about supplemental pension plans: pension plans, registered pension plans, company plans, etc.

 A supplemental pension plan is a written contract by which an employer acting alone or an employer and its employees who are members of the plan are required to contribute to the plan.
 The contributions are intended to provide the plan's members with retirement income.
-The income from a pension plan tops off the income received from public plans.
+The income from a pension plan is added to the income received from public plans.

 Under the Supplemental Pension Plans Act

-The supplemental pension plans in which Québec workers participate are subject to the Supplemental Pension Plans Act (SPP Act).
+The supplemental pension plans in which Québec workers participate are subject to the Supplemental Pension Plans Act.
 Such plans comprise plans sponsored by employers in the private, municipal and university sectors, and some plans in the parapublic sector, which are under provincial jurisdiction.

-Some supplemental pension plans are not subject to the SPP Act, including plans in the Québec public sector (such as the Government and Public Employees Retirement Plan [RREGOP]) and in the federal public sector, as well as private plans in sectors under federal jurisdiction (such as plans for banks).
+Some supplemental pension plans are not subject to the Supplemental Pension Plans Act, including plans in the Québec public sector (such as the Government and Public Employees Retirement Plan [RREGOP]) and in the federal public sector, as well as private plans in sectors under federal jurisdiction (such as plans for banks).
 Such plans are subject to a different law applicable to supplemental pension plans.

 Under the supervision of Retraite Québec